redhat-developer-demos/openshift-pipelines-workshop/README.md

 1. Tekton command line interface (CLI), `tkn`
 1. OpenShift CLI, `oc`
 1. Git
 1. Git repo at https://github.com/redhat-developer-demos/openshift-pipelines-tutorial.git.
-You'll need to clone this repo to your machine.
+You'll need to fork this repo and then clone this repo to your machine.

 ### Prerequisite #1: A terminal session on your PC
 You'll need to be able to run commands at the command line on your PC.
 Note that this workshop works with Linux and macOS (bash) and Windows (PowerShell).
 Where any differences occur in this workshop, commands for both environments will be supplied.